 In 2023, Duckbill Books published my first novel-in-verse, Uncontrollable.
 Fantasy in verse is quite an ambitious project!
 In 2024, Duckbill published my second verse novel too, Fishbowl.
 This is another middle-grade book, one which explores grief, healing and mental health.

 Other publications include three poems with Oxford University Press One is part of an ICSE textbook; the other two are part of their Reading Portal: Making a Clone and Nail Tree.
 I have a story in Flipped – Mystery Stories and Sci-Fi Stories, published by Harper Collins, another in Dance, Nani, Dance, published by Speaking Tiger, and articles and poems in online and physical magazines.
-Let’s see what’s next!

 In addition to all this, I am also a classical dancer and teacher.
 I completed my Master’s degree in English Literature from Jadavpur University Kolkata in 2009, winning two medals for Shakespeare studies.

 I now work with schools and publishers to conduct teacher training programmes, especially for English Language Teaching, reading and creative writing.
 Since 2020, I have also been conducting online reading and writing programmes for children.
+You can take a look at my upcoming programmes here.

 A Bharatanatyam dancer with over 30 years of training, I have performed in India and abroad under the banner of the Academy of Indian Dances.
 That’s why my blog is about so many things – books, travel, workshops and writing!